Bankruptcy Meeting of Creditors: What to Bring & Expect

 CAN I BRING ANYONE WITH ME?

-Yes, you can bring your spouse, partner, parent or other person of support.
+Yes, you can bring your spouse, partner, parent, or another person of support.
 However, as seating is limited we recommend that you arrive early and only bring one other party with you.
 Please note that ALL adult visitors (even if they’re not filing for bankruptcy) must have approved photo identification to enter any federal courthouse.

 WHAT ABOUT SECURITY SCREENINGS?